 Ventilation

 High indoor humidity levels indicated by moist, dank air can mean your home isn’t getting proper ventilation.
 Many HVAC systems control indoor humidity levels and ventilate air, but if your air ducts or filters are dirty, running your HVAC system could exacerbate the problem.
-The most immediate thing you can do to improve indoor air quality is open the windows and doors so that fresh air can circulate.
-Once you shut them, make sure to run a high-quality air purifier to clean whatever contaminants remain in the air.

 Making a Room Smell Fresh

 After you’ve removed the source of the odor, cleaned and ventilated, you may want to add something to your home to help it smell fresh.
 However, many store-bought products claiming to freshen your home’s air actually make indoor air quality worse.
-Air freshener sprays can release ozone into your home, and plug-in air fresheners and heavily scented candles release other VOCs.
-Try one of these alternatives to give any room in your home a fresh smell:

-- Reed diffuser with your favorite essential oils
+• Reed diffuser with your favorite essential oils

-- Simmer pots with oranges and aromatics
+• Simmer pots with oranges and aromatics

-- Flowers and houseplants
+• Flowers and houseplants

-- High-quality air purifiers
+• High-quality air purifiers

 One of the most effective ways to keep your home smelling fresh is running a high-quality air purifier.
 Essential oils, diffusers and houseplants can help cover up bad smells, but air purifiers can actually remove many of the contaminants that cause them.

-Bad Odor Air Purifier Technology
+Eliminate Bad Odors: Indoor Air Purifier Technology

 Air purifiers can remove odor-causing contaminants by a variety of methods.
 At Air Oasis, we know that the most effective air purifiers employ more than one air cleaning strategy.
-That’s why each of our air purifiers leverages a combination or all of the following technologies:
+That’s why each of our air purifiers leverages a combination of all of the following technologies:

-- Carbon filtration, which traps odors and contaminants through absorption
+• Carbon filtration, which traps odors and contaminants through absorption

-- HEPA filtration, which traps more than 99% of particles in a fine mesh filter
+• HEPA filtration, which traps more than 99% of particles in a fine mesh filter

-- AHPCO®, a type of ionization that creates long-lasting ions that seek out and inactivate contaminants
+• AHPCO® (silver ion), a type of ionization that creates long-lasting ions that seek out and inactivate contaminants

-- Bi-Polar®, an ionization technology that emits positively and negatively charged ions that attach to contaminants and cause them to fall from the air
+• Bi-Polar®, an ionization technology that emits positively and negatively charged ions that attach to contaminants and cause them to fall from the air

-- UV light, which inactivates bacteria and viruses and can sanitize air and surfaces
+• UV light, which inactivates bacteria and viruses and can sanitize air and surfaces

 Best Air Purifiers to Help With Smells

 Humans’ keen sense of smell is a mysterious and powerful ability.
 Smells can trigger memories, cause the mouth to salivate and even repel people from toxic substances.
 However, you might wish you didn’t have a sense of smell if your house is filled with persistent odors.
-One of the best ways to freshen your home’s air while removing contaminants is to run an air purifier for bad smells.
-At Air Oasis, we’re proud to provide the most effective air purifiers for odors, VOCs, bacteria, allergens and more.
-Questions?
-Contact us online or give us a call at 806-373-7788.